milessabin/spray-json-shapeless/README.md

 __2) Install the ENSIME Server__

-Download the ENSIME distribution from the github [downloads page](http://github.com/aemoncannon/ensime/downloads).
+Download the ENSIME distribution from the [releases page](https://www.dropbox.com/sh/ryd981hq08swyqr/V9o9rDvxkS/ENSIME%20Releases).
 Unpack the ENSIME distribution into a directory of your choosing.

 Add the following lines to your .emacs file: